-Basic knowledge of algae.
-1 Prerequisites for the basic knowledge of algae. course: Objective(s): To impart knowledge on the commercial applications of Algae and Objective(s): Contont their use in environmental management.
-1. Mariculture: Scientific basis and Techniques of Mariculture: 5 hours Content: 5 nours Eucheuma, Porphyra, and Laminaria technique.
+Prerequisites Basic knowledge of algae. for the course: Objective(s): To impart knowledge on the commercial applications of Algae and their use in environmental management.
+Content: 1.
+Mariculture: Scientific basis and Techniques of Mariculture: Eucheuma, Porphyra, and Laminaria technique.
 Rafts used in Mariculture.
-2 hours 2.
-Seaweed cultivation in India: Seaweed resources and their 2 Hours distribution in India, Promotion of seaweeds in India, Seaweed cultivation and value chain in India.
-Seedling production of Gracilaria and Ulva.
-10 hours 3.
-Food and food products from Seaweeds: Porphyra as food: 10 Hours Cultivation and economics; Food and other uses, development of cultivation methods, present, and future trends.
-Spirulina as human food: Nutritional aspects.
+5 hours 2.
+Seaweed cultivation in India: Seaweed resources and their distribution in India, Promotion of seaweeds in India, Seaweed cultivation and value chain in India.
+Seedling production of Gracilaria and Ulva .
+2 hours 3.
+Food and food products from Seaweeds: Porphyra as food: Cultivation and economics; Food and other uses, development of cultivation methods, present, and future trends.
+10 hours Spirulina as human food: Nutritional aspects.
 Economic and environmental aspects.
 Therapeutic applications, harvesting wild populations, Village scale production, Microalgal nutraceuticals, and their production; Cultivated edible kelps: Edible products, kelp composition, kelp production methods, and world production.
 Some public health aspects of microalgal products.
 Pheophorbide, Microbial contamination, Extraneous materials, metals, organic compounds, Maintaining sanitary quality.
-4. Commercial production and application of algae: 14 hours Hydrocolloids: History, Chemistry production, and Application, future aspects of alginates, Carrageenans, Agars.
+4. Commercial production and application of algae: Hydrocolloids : History, Chemistry production, and Application, future aspects of alginates, Carrageenans, Agars.
 An overview of Agarophytes and Carragenanophytes in India.
-Lipids and Polyols from microalgae: History of microalgal lipid production research, Tri-glycerol, Hydrocarbon, carotenoids, polyols.
+14 hours Lipids and Polyols from microalgae : History of microalgal lipid production research, Tri-glycerol, Hydrocarbon, carotenoids, polyols.
 Hydrogen production by algae: Water splitting role of algae in hydrogen production, principles of photosynthetic hydrogen production, Bio-photolysis of water.
 Products from fossil algae: Diatomite-industrial mineral, Calcareous algal fossils, and their products, algal kerogen in petroleum and coal.
-Biodiesel from Microalgae: Potential of Microalgal diesel, Micro-algal mass production (Raceway Pond and Micro-algal mass production (Raceway Pond and photobioreactors); Economics of microalgal biodiesel. photobioreactors), economics of filleroalgal biodieser.
+Biodiesel from Microalgae: Potential of Microalgal diesel, Micro-algal mass production (Raceway Pond and photobioreactors); Economics of microalgal biodiesel.